lyhistory/lyhistory.github.io/_posts/2019-04-03-env-virtualbox.md

 1) you can even config vb2 as a router by changing gateway of vb1, so you can do some data traffic monitoring easily

-2) sometimes you may find your disk space used up, very common when you run dockers or blockchain nodes which sync gigbytes chain data, and you don't want to start over the setup again, good news is that you can always resize it:
+2) sometimes you may find your disk space used up, very common when you pull lots of dockers images or your blockchain nodes sync gigbytes of chain data, if you don't want to start over the setup again, good news is that you can always resize your vdi:

 * resize before install os:
 `VBoxVBoxManage.exe modifyhd your.vdi --resize [targetsize]`